1993 Cambodian general election: Violent attacks

 The CPAF also carried out clandestine attacks on the party offices belonging to FUNCINPEC and BLDP starting in November 1992.
 The attacks were carried out at night, and soldiers would fire grenades or rockets.
 The number of incidents were reduced in January 1993, but picked up again in March 1993 until the eve of elections in May 1993.
 The attacks left about 200 political workers killed or injured by May 1993.

+Electoral system

+The 120 members of the Constituent Assembly were elected via closed party list proportional representation under the largest remainder method (using the Hare quota) in multi-member constituencies of between one and eighteen seats corresponding to the provinces and the capital, Phnom Penh.
+The elected members would also be tasked with drafting and approving the new Constitution of the country in the following three months.

 Results

 The voting process was carried out between 23 and 28 May 1993.
 Most of the voting stations were based in school buildings and Buddhist pagodas to reduce costs.
 The election was staffed by some 50,000 Cambodians and 900 international volunteers as well as an additional 1,400 United Nation officers which served as polling station observers.
 The counting of votes started on 29 May and lasted until 10 June.
 The results were declared by Akashi, and five days later the UN security council endorsed the election results with Security Council Resolution 840.